 Once you’ve managed to be successful in reaching your goals and begin to feel better, steadily increase the difficulty of the goal (I.e. duration, intensity, frequency).
 For example, if you’ve been able to go for a run 2x/week for 20 minutes, try 3x/week for 30 minutes.
 Then think about how you can integrate these activities into your daily life.

 Don’t forget to reward yourself for your accomplishments!

 Become Aware of Negative Self-Talk

 Self-talk is an inner monologue that we all have which helps us process our feelings and reactions to different situations.
-When we're feeling depressed, that self talk can become harsh and self-critical and that voice may tell you there is no point to doing anything.
-Negative self -talk is often irrational and unsupported by facts, and yet we believe these thoughts about ourselves, which greatly limits us.
+When we’re feeling depressed, that self-talk can become harsh and self-critical and that voice may tell you there is no point in doing anything.
+Negative self-talk is often irrational and unsupported by facts, and yet we believe these thoughts about ourselves, which greatly limits us.
 The first step is awareness of these negative thoughts.
-Once you've identified your negative self-talk you can start to gradually challenge and reframe these thoughts with positive, rational facts and beliefs.
+Once you’ve identified your negative self-talk you can start to gradually challenge and reframe these thoughts with positive, rational facts and beliefs.
 How we talk to ourselves is important in creating a positive relationship with ourselves!

 Look at External Factors

-Sometimes there are external factors that effect our level of motivation.
-Maybe you suffer from a chronic health issue, or feel you are stuck in a dead-end job, or have a stressful work environment.
+Sometimes there are external factors that affect our level of motivation.
+Maybe you suffer from a chronic health issue or feel you are stuck in a dead-end job or have a stressful work environment.
 Or perhaps your significant other or family members put you down.
-All of these things can effect motivation.
-But thinking about what's within your control and what changes you can make, may help you to feel more in charge of your life.
+All of these things can affect motivation.
+But thinking about what’s within your control and what changes you can make, may help you to feel more in charge of your life.